privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

       alt: Accessibility name
     mediaPosition: right
-    mdContent: On top of these challenges, we added a dash of outdoor adventure, ensuring a well-rounded and exhilarating camp experience.
+    mdContent: On top of these challenges, we added a dash of outdoor adventure, ensuring a well-rounded and invigorating camp experience.
+    fgColor: "#9de2dd"
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"